Gael-Lopes-Da-Silva/TodoedVSCode/README.md

-	"todoed.showBackground": false, // Enable or disable keywords background "todoed.showForeground": true, // Enable or disable keywords foreground "todoed.highlight": true, // Enable or disable todoed }
+	"todoed.showBackground": false, // Enable or disable keywords background "todoed.showForeground": true, // Enable or disable keywords foreground "todoed.highlight": true, // Enable or disable todoed "todoed.maxFileSize": 1000000, // The maximum file size to work with "todoed.maxLineCount": 10000, // The maximum number of line to work with }
 ~~~